 The dilu value was initially meant to be the dilution factor of the standard metabolites when spiked into a plasma (see CheckRep).
 When you perform another type of experiment, you can use this dilu value as an index to specify, for example, the flow-rate of the modifier, the day of the experiment, the set of samples, ….

-The Path value allows you to organize your data within the ../data/ folder.
-Note that the DMS_files must be in the ../data directory.
-In the present case, only the MS_files are expected to be found in the following directory:../data/Esquire_MSMS_Data/2019_A_Voir/20190517_AA/.
+The Path value allows you to organize your data within the "../data/" folder.
+Note that the DMS_files must be in the "../data" directory.
+In the present case, only the MS_files are expected to be found in the following directory: "../data/Esquire_MSMS_Data/2019_A_Voir/20190517_AA/".

-Important: the date (here 20190517) from the DMS_file and part of the name (here “C0_AS_DV-1800_1”) are combined to name the output files as 20190517_ C0_AS_DV-1800_1.results, for example.
+Important: the date (here 20190517) from the DMS_file and part of the name (here “C0_AS_DV-1800_1”) are combined to name the output files as "20190517_ C0_AS_DV-1800_1.results", for example.
 You will also find this “tag” in the output figures.

 The TGTABLE is a “semicolon” (;) delimited text file.
 It can be edited using excel or Rstudio (safer).
 Note that you can insert “# “ at the beginning of a line, as in the example below.
 This line will be considered as a comment, which means that in the present case, Glycine will not be analyzed.
 TGTABLE looks like this: